Khaled-Mahmmoud/MyCompetitiveProgramming/General/Overflow , Casting and Floating.md

 long long c = a*b ;       // c = -148668157543     // Casting
 ```

+`Do not use float in competitive programming , only double`

 A difficulty when using floating point numbers is that some numbers cannot be represented accurately as floating point numbers
 and there will be rounding errors.